 Each team traveling to Rwanda typically visits many of our communities while on the ground.
 Teams wishing to focus on a particular community are able to do so through strategic planning with our Rwandan staff.

 All teams will participate in an orientation meeting when they arrive in Rwanda.
-An Africa New Life Rwandan staff member will introduce the ministry, review cultural expectations, cultural sensitivity, policies on sponsorship and other pertinent details.
+A Rwandan Africa New Life staff member will introduce the ministry, review cultural expectations, cultural sensitivity, policies on sponsorship and other pertinent details.
 This orientation is intended as a complement to this Guide and your preparatory team meetings.

-We encourage teams to participate in team devotions daily.
+We encourage teams to participate in daily team devotions.
 This may include reading Scripture, prayer, praise and worship, etc. Devotions are an important part of your trip and a critical part of your day.
 We want to make sure every team to seek the Lord at every step of this trip.

-While in Rwanda, you will have the chance to visit your sponsored child, barring extenuating circumstances.
-Extenuating circumstances are very rare, but may include a boarding school that prohibits visitation, or the child is out of the country.
+While in Rwanda, you will have the chance to visit your sponsored student, barring extenuating circumstances.
+Extenuating circumstances are very rare, but may include a boarding school that prohibits visitation, or the student is out of the country.
 Home Visits are commonly the highlight of a team member’s trip.
 We encourage you to learn more about what you can expect for this home visit.

-If you write your sponsored child before travel to Rwanda, do not include your upcoming trip.
+If you write your sponsored student before travel to Rwanda, do not mention your upcoming trip.
 The Rwandan team will notify the student of your visit in time to make arrangements.
 We ask for your restraint in order to avoid the student’s disappointment in case your trip is cannot take place.

 A Gift of Food:

-A $50 gift of food supplies.
+A $50 gift of food and hygiene supplies.
 This gift will be purchased by Rwandan colleagues before your team arrives.
-The $50 typically buys rice, corn-flour, sugar, cooking oil, and soap for the sponsored child’s family.
+The $50 typically buys rice, corn-flour, sugar, cooking oil, and soap for the sponsored student’s family.
 The supplies are purchased in the local market, and quantity can vary based on prices.
-This gift blesses the whole family, not just your sponsored child.
+This gift blesses the whole family, not just your sponsored student.
 Depending on the size of the family, provisions can last many weeks.

 One Gift of Food is included in standard trip estimates.
-Additional Gifts of Food will be added for multiple sponsorship.
-If you do not sponsor, these funds will be redirected towards your team goals.
+Additional Gifts of Food will be added for multiple sponsorships at $50 each.
+If you do not sponsor, these funds will be redirected towards your team’s in-country goals.

 Gift From Home:

-A sponsor may bring items from the U.S. that are age and gender appropriate for their sponsored child.
+A sponsor may bring items from the U.S. that are age and gender appropriate for their sponsored student.

-- We ask that these items fit in small bag or backpack – please no duffel bags for just one child!
+- We ask that these items fit in small bag or backpack – please no duffel bags for just one student!

-- Appropriate items include: sports equipment, solar lamps, rainboots or sturdy flip flops, clothes (please remember Rwanda is a conservative culture), school supplies (pens, calculator, composition notebook, pencil pouch), flashcards, card games, jump ropes, stickers, tennis balls, Hot Wheels, Yoyos, dolls, sunglasses, umbrellas, etc.
+- Appropriate items include: Sports equipment, solar lamps, rain boots or sturdy flip flops, clothes (please remember Rwanda is a conservative culture), school supplies (pens, calculator, composition notebook, pencil pouch), flashcards, card games, jump ropes, tennis balls, Hot Wheels, Yoyos, dolls, sunglasses, umbrellas.

 - Highly recommended: pictures of your family, friends, and hobbies to share about your life (no pets please), and a map showing the geography between your home & Rwanda.